zxc308/P4-tutorials/p4v1_1/simple_router/README.md

 ### Running the demo

 We provide a small demo to let you test the program.
-Before trying to run the demo, please make sure that your [env.sh] (../env.sh) file is up-to-date.
+Before trying to run the demo, please make sure that your [env.sh](../env.sh) file is up-to-date.

 To run the demo:
 - start the switch in Mininet with `./run_switch.sh`